beastSL/hse-thesis/dataset/instruction.md

 Please note that some sentences might contain explicit language, since the papers were scraped from the Internet.

 Your task is to assign each sentence a subjectivity score.
 The score will be measured on a discrete scale from 1 to 5.
-1 corresponds to a completely objective sentence, 5 -- to a completely subjective one.
 You will also be given an option to assign an "Not Applicable" label.
-Here are the explanations of the scale (also, see below for examples):
+Here are the explanations of the scale:
-- "Not Applicable" label is used when the instruction does not cover the sentence.
-Note that since scraping the data contains some amount of noise, you should put the "Not Applicable" label if the sentence fully consists of noise.
-Other cases for the "Not Applicable" label are incomplete sentences, questions and sentences that don't contain any statements.
+- "Not Applicable" label is used when a sentence does not contain any statements, and therefore it is impossible to say if it is subjective or objective.
+Some cases for the "Not Applicable" label are incomplete sentences, questions and sentences fully consisting of noise. (see below for examples)
-- Scores 1 and 5 should be assigned when you are confident that the sentence is objective or subjective.
+- Score 1 should be assigned when you are confident that the sentence is objective.
-- Scores 2 and 4 should be assigned when you are unconfident but suspect that the sentence is objective or subjective.
+- Score 2 should be assigned if you are unconfident but suspect that the sentence is objective.
 - Score 3 should be assigned if a sentence presents a statement but it is difficult to say whether the sentence is objective or subjective.
+Note that this option corresponds to the case when neither the instruction nor the intuition can help to decide if the sentence is subjective or objective, even though it is applicable to the annotation.
+- Score 4 should be assigned if you are unconfident but suspect that the sentence is subjective.
+- Score 5 should be assigned when you are confident that the sentence is subjective.

 In the end, we'd like to provide some examples of the sentences for each score.
 - Not Applicable: